Song-Kul Lake: Is Kyrgyzstan’s Famous Jailoo Worth It?

 • No showers: a basin of warmed water if you ask nicely; embrace two days of wet wipes

-• Outhouse toilets: long-drop pits a short walk from the yurts
+• Outhouse toilets: long-drop pits a short walk from the yurts — the headlamp belongs at 2 am

-• Little or no phone signal: a weak spot of coverage near some camps at best — download offline maps first
+• Little or no phone signal: a weak spot of coverage near some camps at best; download offline maps first

 • Cold nights: near freezing even in August; the blankets are heavy but bring a warm layer to sleep in

-• No shops: carry cash, snacks, sunscreen, and anything else you need from Kochkor
+• No shops: carry cash, snacks, sunscreen and anything else you need from Kochkor

 The jailoo is a working landscape, not a resort.
 Book through CBT or directly with host families so money stays with herders.
 Ask before photographing people, keep drones away from livestock, and pack out every scrap of rubbish — there is no collection service at 3,000 m.
 Ride established tracks rather than cutting across fragile turf, and go easy on water.
 Small camps of five yurts beat the larger tour-bus operations for both experience and impact.
 If you are unsure about travel logistics or etiquette generally, our is Kyrgyzstan safe guide covers the practical side.